-- 1) A class complaint must be signed by the agent or representative and must identify the policy or practice adversely affecting the class as well as the specific action or matter affecting the class agent. - 2) The complaint must be filed with the agency that allegedly discriminated not later than 15 days after the agent's receipt of the notice of right to file a class complaint. - 3) The complaint shall be processed promptly; the parties shall cooperate and shall proceed at all times without undue delay.
+- A class complaint must be signed by the agent or representative and must identify the policy or practice adversely affecting the class as well as the specific action or matter affecting the class agent. - 2) The complaint must be filed with the agency that allegedly discriminated not later than 15 days after the agent's receipt of the notice of right to file a class complaint. - 3) The complaint will be processed promptly; the parties will cooperate and will proceed at all times without undue delay.